GenomZ/Backprop-DSR/README.md

 # Backprop-DSR

-Course material for corporate training (CARIAD).
+Course material for DSR Batch 37

-This repo includes materials for the backpropagation module.
+This repo includes materials for the backpropagation module and other fun things.